-This is all revenue to be used for major capital expenditures.
-Examples include funds received for site acquisition; new buildings; additions to or renovation of library buildings; furnishings, equipment, and initial collections (print, non-print, and electronic) for new buildings; computer hardware and software used to support library operations, to link to networks, or to run information products; new vehicles; and other one-time major projects.
+These are the funds spent on the acquisition of or additions to fixed assets.
+Examples include expenditures for site acquisitions; new buildings; building additions, or building renovations; furnishings; equipment; and initial book stock for new buildings, building additions, or building renovations; library automation systems; new vehicles; and other one-time major projects.
+Include federal, state, local, or other revenue used for major capital expenditures.
+This does not include funds spent on replacement and repair of existing furnishings and equipment, regular purchase of library materials, investments for capital appreciation; contributions to endowments, or revenue passed through to another agency (e.g., fines).
+See: Expenditures, Total Expenditures, Building Expenditures, Furniture and Equipment Expenditures, Land Expenditures, Other Capital Expenditures, Operating Expenditures, Capital Revenue CAPITAL REVENUE: This is all revenue to be used for major capital expenditures.
+Examples include funds received for site acquisition; new buildings; additions to or renovation of library buildings, building additions, or building renovations; furnishings, equipment, and initial collections (print, non-print, and electronic) for new buildings; computer hardware and software used to support library operations, to link to networks, or to run information products; new vehicles; and other one-time major projects.
 This does not include revenue to be used for replacement and repair of existing furnishings and equipment, regular purchase of library materials, and investments for capital appreciation; revenue passed through to another agency (e.g., fines), or funds unspent in the previous fiscal year (e.g., carryover).
-See: Revenue, Total Revenue, Federal Capital Revenue, Local Capital Revenue, Other Capital Revenue, State Capital Revenue, Operating Revenue, Capital Expenditures
+See: Revenue, Total Revenue, Federal Capital Revenue, Local Capital Revenue, Other Capital Revenue, State Capital Revenue, Operating Revenue, Capital Expenditures CENTRAL (OR ONLY) BRANCH: A single outlet library or the library which is the operational center of a multiple-outlet library.

-CENTRAL BRANCH(ES), CENTRAL LIBRARY:

-A single outlet library or the library which is the operational center of a multiple-outlet library.
 Usually all processing is centralized here and the principal collections are housed here.
 Synonymous with main library.
 Both multiple outlet library systems with a main library that serves as the operational center for the entire system (where processing is centralized and principal collections are housed) and single outlet libraries are considered to have "Central or only Branch" structures.
 Multiple outlet library systems where there are only co-equal outlets and no principal collection, do not have such a structure.
-See: Administrative Entity, Bookmobiles, Branches, Other Service Outlets, Total Service Outlets
+See: Administrative Entity, Service Outlet, Bookmobile, Branch Library CHILDREN'S CIRCULATION:

-CHILDREN'S CIRCULATION:

 The total annual circulation of all children's materials (generally, those targeting persons aged 14 and under) in all formats to all users, no matter who borrows them.
 It includes renewals.
-See: Circulation, Adult Circulation

-CHILDREN'S LIBRARY PROGRAM(S) [ATTENDANCE]:

-Any planned event, sponsored by the library, for which the primary audience is children (generally, 11 and under) and which introduces the group attending to any of the broad range of library services or activities for children or which directly provides information to participants.
-Examples of these types of programs include story hours and literacy.
+See: Circulation, Adult Circulation, Electronic Materials Circulation CHILDREN'S LIBRARY PROGRAM(S) [ATTENDANCE]: Any planned event, sponsored by the library, for which the primary audience is children (generally, 11 and under) and which introduces the group attending to any of the broad range of library services or activities for children or which directly provides information to participants.
+Children's programs may cover use of the library, library services, or library tours.
+Children's programs may also provide cultural, recreational, or educational information, often designed to meet a specifical social need.
+Examples of these types of programs include story hours and summer reading events.
 ATTENDANCE is the count of the audience at all programs sponsored by the library for which the primary audience is children (generally, 11 and under).
 This includes adults and young adults who attend programs intended primarily for children.
-See: Library Programs, Adult Library Programs
+See: Library Programs, Adult Library Programs, Young Adult Library Programs CIPA:

-CIPA: